cloudevents/spec/spec.md

 as a string.

-The choice of serialization mechanism will determine how the context attributes and the event data will be materialized.
+The choice of serialization mechanism will determine how the context attributes and the event data will be serialized.
 For example, in the case of a JSON serialization, the context attributes and the event data might both appear within the same JSON object.